pkoehlercloud/pkoehlercloud.github.io/content/post/2020-07-02-Windows 10 Startmenu Optimization/index.md

 author = "Patrick Koehler"
-tags = ["Azure Virtual Desktop", "Azure"] categories = ["Azure Virtual Desktop", "Windows"]
+tags = ["Azure Virtual Desktop", "Azure"] categories = ["Azure Virtual Desktop", "Windows"] description = "This blog is focused on enhancing the User Experience in Azure Virtual Desktop for both end-users and admins, leveraging the capabilities of the WVD Spring Release.
+He dives into configuring the Windows 10 Start Menu and Taskbar, providing detailed insights and tips for optimization, empowering administrators to tailor the environment to meet their users' needs effectively."
 +++

 Hi everybody it´s Patrick again with another blog post!